PeishanLi/KPMG_forecasting_model/README.md

 **Team members**: Taotao Jiang, Albert Li, Peishan Li, Christina Lv, Jinghan (Katherine) Ma, Kushal Wijesundara, Michelle A. Zee

-Peishan Li is responsible for work in short term models and the IT industry.
+Peishan Li is responsible for work in short term market-level models and the IT industry.

 ## Project Description